 7. Revisiting the Same Campaign Each Year

-Just because the holidays only take place a couple months out of the year doesn’t mean that people will forget.
+Just because the holidays only take place a couple of months out of the year doesn’t mean that people will forget.
 Rolling out the same materials and the same approach year after year may seem safe, affordable, and convenient.

 But it does get stale and stagnant.
 It’s your long-term customers who’ll notice most.
 For the sake of your sales numbers and your brand, be as innovative as possible every year.